aitorsanz/lab1-git-race/description.md

 - **clean:** Deletes the build directory.
 - **jar:** Assembles a jar archive containing the main classes.

-You can found more tasks if you type the command `gradle tasks` in your terminal.
+You can find more tasks if you type the command `gradle tasks` in your terminal.